Dual Box Embeddings for the Description Logic EL++: Evaluation

-\textbf{Evaluation and experimental protocol.} In order to evaluate our method, we use the 80\%/10\%/10\% training, validation, and testing split of the PPI data provided by~\citep{kulmanov2019embeddings}.
-We compute the same ranking-based metrics as in subsumption prediction, both in the standard and filtered fashion, in which any true candidate predictions are first removed from the set of all candidate predictions before computing the ranks.
+\paragraph{Evaluation and experimental protocol.} In order to evaluate our method, we use the 80\%/10\%/10\% training, validation, and testing split of the PPI data provided by~\citep{kulmanov2019embeddings}.
+We compute the same ranking-based metrics as in subsumption prediction, both in the standard and filtered fashion, in which any true candidate predictions except for the target axiom to predict are first removed from the set of all candidate predictions before computing the ranks.
 The experimental protocol is the same as in subsumption prediction.

-\textbf{Results.} \cref{tab:ppi} lists the results of \boxsqel\ and the baseline methods on the yeast and human PPI prediction datasets. \boxsqel\ outperforms the state of the art on all metrics except for raw Hits@$10$, usually with significant performance gains, demonstrating its effectiveness.
-The comparatively stronger results than ELBE and BoxEL, which share the same concept representation as our model, once again highlight the positive impact of our novel box-based role representation.
+\paragraph{Results.} \cref{tab:ppi} lists the results of \boxsqel\ and the baseline methods on the yeast and human PPI prediction datasets. \boxsqel\ outperforms all the baselines, with significant performance gains for both datasets on most of the metrics including filtered hits and mean rank.
+The AUC and AUC (F) values are all very close to the maximum value $1.0$, but \boxsqel\ still improves the state-of-the-art on Yeast, and ties ELBE on Human.
+All these results demonstrate the effectiveness of \boxsqel\ in role assertion prediction for ontologies with an ABox.
+The comparatively stronger results than ELBE and BoxEL, which share the same concept representation as our model, once again highlight the positive impact of our novel approach of representing the semantics of roles with boxes and bump vectors.